mba811/quicklook-rest-with-nim/README.rst

 versions for two reasons:

 1. Python installations are very brittle, any change in python or its packages can make rendering stop.
+The last three MacOSX updates broke my python programs and required fetching newer versions from the internet.
+That's not a very good way to treat users.
 Instead, this plugin is statically compiled, no changes on your system should break it.
 2. .. image:: docs/python_stahp_300.jpg
       :align: right